syncthing/syncthing/protocol/PROTOCOL.md

 model_, containing metadata and block hashes.
 The local model is sent to the other nodes in the cluster.
 The union of all files in the local models, with files selected for highest change version, forms the _global model_.
-Each node strives to get it's repositories in sync with the global model by requesting missing or outdated blocks from the other nodes in the cluster.
+Each node strives to get its repositories in sync with the global model by requesting missing or outdated blocks from the other nodes in the cluster.